embeddedTS/buildroot-ts/README.md

 	* Supports TS-7250-V3 and TS-7100
 	* Generates a minimal Linux with hardware support
 	* Write to any boot device for the board, USB, eMMC
+* make ts7553v2_defconfig
+	* Supports TS-7553-V2
+	* Generates a minimal Linux with hardware support (based on 4.9 kernel)
+	* Write to any boot device for the unit: USB, SD, eMMC, NFS, etc.

 For example, this will generate a minimal TS-7250-V3 image: